simonmichael/hledger/doc/SPEC-lots.md

   recreated at the destination, and the fee portion's lots are consumed from source only (generating from-postings on lot subaccounts with no corresponding to-postings, like a silent disposal with no gain).
+  (The common case, where a single non-asset posting matches the fee quantity exactly, is normally handled before classification by fee outflow auto-splitting - see "Auto-splitting lot transfer fees" below - which produces an explicit dispose portion instead.
+This path remains for patterns auto-split doesn't detect, eg a fee split across multiple postings.)

 - An equity transfer is a variant of a lot transfer that happens in two parts across separate transactions (e.g. a closing transaction transfers lots into equity, and an